w3f/polkadot-wiki/docs/general/getting-started.md

 - [Polkadot's light paper][light-paper] is a visual, easy to read, and less technical introduction into its blockchain technology.
 This paper dives into the components of Polkadot but is understandable for both a non-technical and technical reader.
+- [Polkadot for Beginners: A non-technical guide to decentralization, blockchains & Polkadot][book] -
+  a book funded by the Polkadot Treasury
 - [Polkadot's specification][spec] is a GitHub repository that holds the latest Polkadot Host protocol specification, Polkadot's specification tests of the many components of the network, and the Polkadot Runtime specification.
 This repo holds algorithms and explores how various processes